esdiscuss/esdiscuss/promises.md

 [_Wed Nov 14 09:41:28 PST 2012_](https://mail.mozilla.org/pipermail/es-discuss/2012-November/026354.html)

-On Wed, Nov 14, 2012 at 9:25 AM, Kevin Smith <khs4473 at gmail.com> wrote:

->
-> I think you meant "optimally colored bikeshed," but OK.
->>
->
-> Ouch : )
->
-> Names are important.
-Especially when it comes to something as potentially
-> confusing as promises and futures.
->

 I agree that names are important.

-1) First choice would be to use existing words, where their existing meanings (whether nat-lang or prior technical use) clearly suggests their intended technical meaning.
+1. First choice would be to use existing words, where their existing meanings (whether nat-lang or prior technical use) clearly suggests their intended technical meaning.
-2) Second choice would be to use words whose existing meanings do not conflict with their intended technical meaning, and where programmers do not mistakenly assume they know the wrong meaning.
+2. Second choice would be to use words whose existing meanings do not conflict with their intended technical meaning, and where programmers do not mistakenly assume they know the wrong meaning.
-3) Like #2, but coining new words if needed.
+3. Like #2, but coining new words if needed.
-4...) anything else is too likely to cause confusion.
+4. ...anything else is too likely to cause confusion.

 In doing the E non-blocking promises, I looked at the history of usage of the terms "promise" and "future".
 Several people had tried to use both